 During the various stages of this condition, hormone and neurotransmitter levels can fluctuate dramatically.
-In order to correctly interpret the lab tests used to detect Adrenal Fatigue, we need to fully understand the way that the body’s systems interact during each of these stages.
-Only then can we pinpoint the stage of Adrenal Fatigue that we have reached, and begin an appropriate treatment plan.
+In order to correctly interpret the lab tests used to detect Adrenal Fatigue, it’s important to fully understand the way that the body’s systems interact during each of these stages.
+Only then can you pinpoint the stage of Adrenal Fatigue that you have reached, and begin an appropriate treatment plan.

-On this page I’m going to summarize the four discrete stages of Adrenal Fatigue.
+On this page I’m going to summarize these four discrete stages of Adrenal Fatigue.
 As you will see, the gradual development of adrenal exhaustion is a complex process.
 Once you know what stage of Adrenal Fatigue you’ve reached, you can start a treatment plan like the one that Dr Wood and I lay out in The Adrenal Fatigue Solution.

 Stage One: Beginning the ‘Alarm’ phase